-If you are a postgraduate, study abroad or are an Associate student, you can find out more about accommodation opportunities available to you on this page.
+If you are a postgraduate, study abroad or Associate student, you can find out more about accommodation opportunities available to you on this page.

 Finding the right place to live is important - especially if you are moving away from home for the first time.

 We’re pleased to announce that from September 2018, Aspire Point will become home to 445 Queen Mary postgraduate students.
 This brand new development in Stratford will provide affordable living and study space in an iconic student residence with stunning views over London and the Queen Elizabeth Olympic Park.
 Aspire Point is a short (20 minute) bus journey away from our Mile End campus.